Labeling without Seeing? Blind Annotation for Privacy-Preserving Entity Resolution: Blind Annotation Protocol

 \subsection{Feature Questions}

-Feature questions are designed for testing if essential features of a record are satisfied.
+Feature questions are designed to test whether essential features of a record are satisfied and are annotated by domain oracles.
 This is based on the assumption that if all the core features of two records are the same, then they are highly likely to be the same entity.
-Specifically, the features of the records could be the sub-strings that are necessary for representing the record.
+Specifically, the features of the records could be the \emph{sub-strings} that are necessary for representing the record.
 For example, in a lens name ``Canon 24-70mm f/2.8L USM II'', one feature can be the focal length ``24-70'' which can be used to construct a question that tests if ``24-70'' is in the compared lens.
-So, using this question to evaluate a ``15-85'' lens returns false.
+Therefore, using this question to evaluate a ``15-85'' lens returns false.

 Under this assumption, the data owner can design a set of Boolean questions for all the features of a certain record.
 Utilizing first-order logic chains a set of questions together and the evaluation of a record turns it into a single Boolean value as the final result.
 For example, assume the question set is $Q=\{Q_1, Q_2, \ldots Q_n\}$, and it could be $Q=Q_1 \vee \neg Q_2 \ldots \wedge Q_n$ after conversion with first-order logic.
 Therefore, $Q(r)=Q_1(r)\vee \neg Q_2(r) \ldots \wedge Q_n(r)$ returns a Boolean value that implies whether the record $r$ has all the desired features.